NLnetLabs/routinator/README.md

 <img align="right" src="https://www.nlnetlabs.nl/static/logos/Routinator/Routinator_Avatar_Realistic.svg" height="100">

 Introducing ‘Routinator 3000,’ RPKI relying party software written in Rust.
+Routinator is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV, JSON and RPSL, or run as a service that periodically fetches and verifies RPKI data.
+The data is then served via the built-in HTTP server which also offers a user interface, or fetched from RPKI-capable routers via the RPKI-RTR protocol.

 If you have any feedback, we would love to hear from you.
 Don’t hesitate to [create an issue on Github](https://github.com/NLnetLabs/routinator/issues/new) or post a message on our [RPKI mailing list](https://lists.nlnetlabs.nl/mailman/listinfo/rpki).